alessiodevoto/NeMo-Skills/docs/tutorials/posts/omr-inference.md

 ### Installing and Training ReDrafter

 First, install the ReDrafter library.
-Then, we'll train the ReDrafter model using the `OpenMath-Nemotron-1.5B` model as its base and the `OpenMathReasoning` dataset.
+To demonstrate, we'll train the ReDrafter model using the `OpenMath-Nemotron-1.5B` model as its base and the `OpenMathReasoning` dataset.
+The base model can be swapped out for whichever base model is used in inference.

 ```bash
 # Install the ReDrafter library